recampbell/leiningen-clickstack/README.md

-# SBT ClickStack
+# Leiningen ClickStack

-For all your Scala needs!
+For all your Leiningen needs!

 ## Creating an app